UEFI: Secure Boot

-On 26 March 2013, the Spanish free software development group Hispalinux filed a formal complaint with the European Commission, contending that Microsoft's Secure Boot requirements on OEM systems were "obstructive" and anti-competitive.
+On 26 March 2013, the Spanish free-software development group Hispalinux filed a formal complaint with the European Commission, contending that Microsoft's Secure Boot requirements on OEM systems were "obstructive" and anti-competitive.

 At the Black Hat conference in August 2013, a group of security researchers presented a series of exploits in specific vendor implementations of UEFI that could be used to exploit Secure Boot.

 In August 2016 it was reported that two security researchers had found the "golden key" security key Microsoft uses in signing operating systems.
 Technically, no key was exposed, however, an exploitable binary signed by the key was.
 This allows any software to run as though it was genuinely signed by Microsoft and exposes the possibility of rootkit and bootkit attacks.
 This also makes patching the fault impossible, since any patch can be replaced (downgraded) by the (signed) exploitable binary.
-Microsoft responded in a statement that the vulnerability only exists in ARM architecture and Windows RT devices, and has released two patches; however, the patches do not (and cannot) remove the vulnerability, which would require key replacements in end user firmware to fix.
+Microsoft responded in a statement that the vulnerability only exists in ARM architecture and Windows RT devices, and has released two patches; however, the patches do not (and cannot) remove the vulnerability, which would require key replacements in end-user firmware to fix.

-On March 1st, 2023, researchers from ESET Cybersecurity Firm reported “The first in-the-wild UEFI bootkit bypassing UEFI Secure Boot” named ‘BlackLotus’ in their public analyses findings describing the theory behind it’s mechanics exploiting the patches that “do not (and cannot) remove the vulnerability”.
+On 1 March 2023, researchers from ESET Cybersecurity Firm reported "The first in-the-wild UEFI bootkit bypassing UEFI Secure Boot" named "BlackLotus" in their public analyses findings describing the theory behind its mechanics exploiting the patches that "do not (and cannot) remove the vulnerability".

+In August 2024, the Windows 11 and Windows 10 security updates applied the Secure Boot Advanced Targeting (SBAT) settings to device's UEFI NVRAM, which caused some Linux distributions to fail to load.
+SBAT is a protocol that supported in new versions of Windows Boot Manager and shim, which refuse buggy or vulnerable intermediate bootloaders (usually older versions of Windows Boot Manager and GRUB) to load in the boot process.
+The change was reverted the next month.

+In June 2025, LWN.net reported that the Microsoft UEFI CA 2011 certificate will be expired in June 2026, which may refuse some Linux to load if Secure Boot is enabled.
+However, in TianoCore EDK II as well as many commercial UEFI implementations (such as AMI Aptio), time/date check for Secure Boot certificate is usually disabled by default.